rpm-software-management/librpm.rs/librpmbuild-sys/README.md

 ## License

-Copyright (C) 2018-2019 RustRPM Developers
+Copyright (C) RustRPM Developers

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+This library is free software.
+For more information on free software, see <https://www.gnu.org/philosophy/free-sw.en.html>.

+This Source Code Form is subject to the terms of the [Mozilla Public License, v.
+2.0].
+If a copy of the MPL was not distributed with this file, You can obtain one at <https://mozilla.org/MPL/2.0/>.

 [//]: # (badges)